GUILLAUME BAFFOU, MARK KREUZER, FLORIAN KULZER, AND ROMAIN QUIDANT

 4. A. G. Skirtach, Nano Lett.
 5, 1371 (2005).

-ROMAIN QUIDANT is ICREA professor at the Institute of Photonic Sciences (ICFO) in Castelldefels, Barcelona, and head of the Plasmon Nano-optics group.
-GUILLAUME BAFFOU, MARK KREUZER and FLORIAN KULZER are postdoctoral researchers at ICFO; e-mail: [email protected], [email protected].
+ROMAIN QUIDANT is a professor at the Institute of Photonic Sciences (ICFO) in Castelldefels, Barcelona, ICREA researcher and head of the Plasmon Nano-optics group.
+GUILLAUME BAFFOU, MARJ KREUZER and FLORIAN KULZER are postdoctoral researchers at ICFO; e-mail: [email protected], [email protected].